 Recipients of the grants include VNA Health Care, which will create a “FreshFirst” fruit and vegetable prescription and nutrition education program in Aurora, Ill.
 The program not only will boost access to fresh product, but provide health and cooking education that is integrated with access to primary care.

 In Rhode Island, recipients will create a “Food on the Move” mobile market program that brings fruit and vegetables to underserved communities statewide.
-Among the program’s goals is to increase SNAP recipients who buy produce after the 15
+Among the program’s goals is to increase SNAP recipients who buy produce after the 15th of month by 30%.

 Since the creation of the Food Insecurity Nutrition Incentive program that funds the grants was created under the 2014 Farm Bill, it has awarded more than $65 million to programs such as these and the hugely successful Farmacy Health Improvement Program, which researched limited access of healthy foods to low-income people with specific medical conditions, such as types 1 and 2 diabetes, and gave them money earmarked for buying locally grown fresh fruits and vegetables.